Pratima Bagri

 Pratima Bagri (born 1988) is an Indian politician from Madhya Pradesh.
-She is a member of the Madhya Pradesh Legislative Assembly representing the Bharatiya Janata Party from Raigaon Assembly constituency, which is reserved for SC community, in Satna district.
+She is a member of the Madhya Pradesh Legislative Assembly representing the Bharatiya Janata Party from Raigaon Assembly constituency, in Satna district.
 She won the 2023 Madhya Pradesh Legislative Assembly election.

 Early life and education

 Bagri hails from an agricultural family in Nagaud village.She completed her master's degree in Social Work and later did LLB from Awdhesh Pratap Singh University, Rewa, Madhya Pradesh.

 Career

 Bagri won the 2023 Madhya Pradesh Legislative Assembly election from Raigaon Assembly constituency representing Bharatiya Janata Party.
 She defeated her nearest rival Kalpana Varma of Indian National Congress by a margin of 36,060 votes.
 She found a berth in the Mohan Yadav ministry.

 Pratima Bagri unsuccessfully contested in 2021 Raigaon by elections.